3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 You must have the latest version of Kiauh installed & be using the latest shell script extension!

 If you updated your include command but the error now says the file/directory can not be found, then you're using an old verion of the shell script extension.
-You need make sure you have the latest version of Kiauh & then uninstall the shell script extesnion using Kiauh & install the newest version of it from the versoin you just downloaded!
+You need make sure you have the latest version of Kiauh & then uninstall the shell script extesnion using Kiauh & install the newest version of it from the version you just downloaded!

 To update Kiauh:
 ```